 - 2.1 We accept the EEA recommendation and we add more time and more ECTS for the practical training course in semester 4 for both programmes of study.
 Students will have practical training for two days per week instead of one, with 10 ECTS.
 The programme structure had to be slightly modified in semester 4 to accommodate this change.
-The programme with its new slightly modified structure appears in Annex "1.1" in Greek and in Annex "1.2" in English.
+The programme with its new slightly modified structure appears in Annex "2.1" in Greek and in Annex "2.2" in English.
 Consequently, it has been necessary to make minor changes to some courses' syllabi as well.
-Syllabi in their final form appear in Annex "2.1" in Greek and in Annex "2.2" in English. - 2.2 In order to give students the opportunity to reflect on the experience they have gained during their practical training, they will have to submit a relevant assignment, which will be part of the evaluation of the course of practical training. - 2.3 As far as Double Grading is concerned, based on the Internal Regulations (Charter) of the College, students can appeal their exam grade via the Academic Committee of the College, if they feel they have been unjustly graded or they have been wrongly evaluated due to a mistake or error.
+Syllabi in their final form appear in Annex "3.1" in Greek and in Annex "3.2" in English. - 2.2 As far as Double Grading is concerned, based on the Internal Regulations (Charter) of the College, students can appeal their exam grade via the Academic Committee of the College, if they feel they have been unjustly graded or they have been wrongly evaluated due to a mistake or error.
 The Academic Committee will evaluate the appeal and if it is decided that proper action needs to be taken, then the committee will proceed in collaboration with the appropriate programme coordinator, to appoint independent lecturers (2 member panel), with expertise in a related or affiliated field to re-evaluate the student's exam grade.